LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowSDK/overview.md

 ### Prerequisites

-This library requires only an active LiveEngage account number.
+This library requires only an active Conversational Cloud account number.

 ### Use Cases